What is Service Mesh & why do we need it? + Linkered Tutorial

 - Secure service to service communication

-In Service Mesh model, each of Microservice will have a companion proxy sidecar.
-Sidecar gets attached to a parent application and provides supporting features for the application.
+In, Service Mesh model, each of Microservice will have a companion proxy sidecar.
+Sidecar gets attached to parent application and provides supporting features for the application.
 The sidecar also shares the same life cycle as the parent application, being created and retired alongside the parent.